Looking for competitive analysis tools? You’ve come to the right place!

-Most brands have enough on their plate between publishing content and interacting with their audience across all the social networks.
+Most social media managers have enough on their plate between publishing content and interacting with their audience across all social networks.
 Who has time to keep track of the competition?
-Simply Measured does.
+Sprout Social does.

-Simply Measured is an enterprise level social analytics platform that aggregates data from all major social networks and organizes it in easy-to-understand reports.
-Insights about your competitors are delivered in a variety of report formats, from Excel to Powerpoint.
+Sprout Social is a social analytics platform that aggregates data from all major social networks and organizes it in easy-to-understand reports.
+The platform includes tools for analytics, engagement, publishing, and social listening.

-Every brand, large or small, can benefit from knowing what their competitors are doing on social.
-Simply Measured helps you identify trends, tactics, and challenges as you plan your marketing efforts.
+Every agency benefits from knowing what their client’s competitors are doing on social media.
+Sprout Social helps you identify trends, tactics, and challenges as you plan your client’s marketing efforts.

-Fanpage Karma is my new favorite competitor analysis tool.
-The tool gives you all sorts of useful information about a Facebook page, from audience engagement to page growth (usually stats only available to the page owner sees).
+This tool gives your agency all sorts of useful information about a Facebook page, from audience engagement to page growth (usually stats only available to the page owner sees).

-All you have to do is enter the URL of your competitor's Facebook page and Fanpage Karma spits out the metrics.
-The tool recently added a similar feature for YouTube and Twitter, expanding your spy operations into other social networks.
+All you have to do is enter the URL of your client’s competing Facebook page and Fanpage Karma spits out the metrics.
+The tool also has similar features for YouTube, Twitter, Instagram, and Whatsapp, which expands your spy operations across the major social networks.

-Despite its problems, and despite claims that its a dying channel, Twitter is alive and well.
-You can ignore this fact or get with the program and start growing your account.
-Enter Followerwonk by Moz, a nifty tool for stealing your competitors’ Twitter followers and growing your audience.
+Despite its problems and past claims that it’s a dying channel, Twitter is alive and well.
+You can either ignore this fact or get with the program and start growing your account.
+Enter Followerwonk by Moz, a nifty tool for stealing competitors’ Twitter followers and growing your clients’ audience.

 Here's a basic process for getting started with 'The Wonk'.
-First, write down the top 3 influencers in your niche and enter their twitter handles in Followerwonk.
+First, write down the top 3 influencers in your client’s niche and enter their Twitter handles in Followerwonk.

-If any of the influencers follow your competitors, there's a good chance they'll follow you too.
+If any of the influencers follow their competitors, there's a good chance they'll follow your client too.
 To get on their radar, engage with their tweets, share their content and regularly partake in the Twitter conversation.

-To determine who to follow, a simple rule of thumb is to follow the most active Twitter users -- the folks with the most Tweets and engagement.
-Just remember, if you want to be part of the Twitter in-crowd then you have to participate.
-Don't be Follow-unfollow Fred, whose only purpose is there to get followers for the sake of vanity.
+To determine who to follow, a simple rule of thumb is to follow the most active Twitter users–the folks with the most Tweets and engagement.
+Just remember, if your client wants to be part of the Twitter in-crowd then you’ll have to participate for them.
+Don't be Follow-Unfollow Fred, whose only purpose is there to get followers for the sake of vanity.

-If you're regularly following and engaging other people in your niche, you should see results in a matter of weeks.
+If you're regularly following and engaging other people in your client’s niche, they should see results in a matter of weeks.